CovacCrypto/covacpass-public/privacy.md

 More specifically, we may need to process your data or share your personal information in the following situations:
 Business Transfers.
 We may share or transfer your information in connection with, or during negotiations of, any merger, sale of company assets, financing, or acquisition of all or a portion of our business to another company.
 Vendors, Consultants and Other Third-Party Service Providers.
 We may share your data with third-party vendors, service providers, contractors or agents who perform services for us or on our behalf and require access to such information to do that work.
 Examples include: payment processing, data analysis, email delivery, hosting services, customer service and marketing efforts.
 We may allow selected third parties to use tracking technology on the App, which will enable them to collect data on our behalf about how you interact with our App over time.
 This information may be used to, among other things, analyze and track data, determine the popularity of certain content, pages or features, and better understand online activity.
 Unless described in this notice, we do not share, sell, rent or trade any of your information with third parties for their promotional purposes.
-Affiliates.
-We may share your information with our affiliates, in which case we will require those affiliates to honor this privacy notice.
-Affiliates include our parent company and any subsidiaries, joint venture partners or other companies that we control or that are under common control with us.
-Business Partners.
-We may share your information with our business partners to offer you certain products, services or promotions.
-Other Users.
-When you share personal information or otherwise interact with public areas of the App, such personal information may be viewed by all users and may be publicly made available outside the App in perpetuity.
-If you interact with other users of our App and register for our App through a social network (such as Facebook), your contacts on the social network will see your name, profile photo, and descriptions of your activity.
-Similarly, other users will be able to view descriptions of your activity, communicate with you within our App, and view your profile.

 ## 4. WHO WILL YOUR INFORMATION BE SHARED WITH?

-In Short:  We only share information with the following third parties.
+In Short:  We only share information with the following categories of third parties.

-We only share and disclose your information with the following third parties.
+We only share and disclose your information with the following categories of third parties.
 If we have processed your data based on your consent and you wish to revoke your consent, please contact us using the contact details provided in the section below titled "HOW CAN YOU CONTACT US ABOUT THIS NOTICE?".
+Data Analytics Services

 ## 5. HOW DO WE HANDLE YOUR SOCIAL LOGINS?